 Why do you need Mice Pest Control?

-Most important, mouse can spread disease, such as hantavirus, salmonellosis and listeria through their urine, droppings, saliva and nesting materials.
-In coclusion these diseases can be deadly, and if you have a major infestation in your home the risk factor of catching one increases.
+Most important, mice can spread diseases, such as hantavirus, salmonellosis, and listeria through their urine, droppings, saliva, and nesting materials.
+In conclusion, these diseases can be deadly, and if you have a major infestation in your home, the risk factor of catching one increases.

 Numbers Speak For Themselves!

-Primarily nocturnal animals, mice compensate for their poor eyesight with a keen sense of hearing, and rely especially on their sense of smell to locate food and avoid predators.
+Primarily nocturnal animals, mice compensate for their poor eyesight with a keen sense of hearing and rely on their sense of smell to locate food and avoid predators.